Canada police ready to move in to clear trucker-led protests

 Potential for 'terrorist attacks'

-Facing growing pressure to dislodge the protesters, Trudeau this week invoked rare emergency powers to end the demonstrations occupying Ottawa and until recently blocking border crossings to the United States.
+Facing growing pressure to dislodge the protesters, Trudeau this week invoked emergency powers to end their occupying Ottawa and until recently blocking border crossings to the United States -- which Mendicino said has cost the economy billions of dollars.

-The move marked only the second time in Canadian history such emergency powers have been invoked in peacetime; the last was nearly 50 years ago, by his father, former prime minister Pierre Trudeau.
+Such a move has only been used once before, in 1970 by his father, former prime minister Pierre Trudeau, to crack down on Quebec separatists who'd kidnapped two officials and set off bombs in Montreal.

-Justin Trudeau told reporters Wednesday that with police getting help from various other law enforcement units, they should now "be able to begin their actions."
+"It's time for people to go home," Deputy Prime Minister Chrystia Freeland told a news conference, warning truckers that the penalties for staying "will bite."

 In documents filed to the Commons, the government laid out its rational for invoking the emergency powers, saying the trucker convoy has created a critical and urgent situation that cannot be dealt with under any other Canadian laws.